 CAPP stands for Curriculum Advising and Program Planning.
 The Registrar's Office uses this report to verify that all requirements have been met for graduation.
 The CAPP report will tell you how far along you are in the curriculum and will identify the required classes that you are missing.
-For instructions to view your CAPP report, go to www.me.gatech.edu/undergraduate/degrees petitioning.shtml#step5 www.catalog.gatech.edu/rules/13e.php
+For instructions to view your CAPP report, go to completed at least 60 semester hours in residence at Georgia Tech.
+For additional information, please refer to www.catalog.gatech.edu/rules/13e.php